artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 Both TypeScript and Flow provide nearly every Type structure found inside Objective-C and Swift, so teaching the rest of the team how they work is easy from our native experiences.

-One particularly interesting part of TypeScript that we are keeping our eyes on is this [language extensibility issue][ts-extensions], if it turns out well, we will be looking into integrating the other technologies mentioned here into TypeScript itself.
+<a name="TypeScript-Extension"></a>One particularly interesting part of TypeScript that we are keeping our eyes on is this [language extensibility issue][ts-extensions], if it turns out well, we will be looking into integrating the other technologies mentioned here into TypeScript itself.

 ## GraphQL